Tvni & The "Vetiver System"

 Of course, there is also a TVNI Facebook group where you can learn more: https://www.facebook.com/groups/vetivernetwork/

-Let's talk with Robinson Vanoh about TVNI South Pacific Mission
+Let's talk with Robinson Vanoh

-Is to facilitate participatory and meaningful engagement with affected communities and local institutions to empower them to become proactive, self-reliant, resilient citizens in building community resilience through the use of Vetiver Grass Technology.
+Our mission is to facilitate participatory and meaningful engagement with affected communities and local institutions to empower them to become proactive, self-reliant, resilient citizens in building community resilience through the use of Vetiver Grass Technology.

-Is to provide technical expertise and support rural and urban communities associated with watersheds to develop programs that will strengthen their ability to meet some of their needs and challenges due to climate change and population growth through sustainable community voluntary actions using low cost biotechnologies based on the unique plant, Vetiver grass, and its applications under the Vetiver System (VS).
+Our Objective is to provide technical expertise and support rural and urban communities associated with watersheds to develop programs that will strengthen their ability to meet some of their needs and challenges due to climate change and population growth through sustainable community voluntary actions using low cost biotechnologies based on the unique plant, Vetiver grass, and its applications under the Vetiver System (VS).

 The Small Island Developing Nations in the South Pacific are facing a possible catastrophic future due to a perfect storm of climate change induced extreme weather events, an expanding, poor and marginalized population, and inadequate social and basic needs services from a limited funded and poor government administration resulting amongst others serious food security and health problems, compounded by degenerating natural resources soils, forest and inland and coastal water.
 One part of the solution is the introduction of low cost and relatively simple technologies that can help build resilient “do it yourself” communities both in rural and urban areas.
 One such technology is the use of Vetiver System Technology – Proven and Environmental Green Solutions.